Sean McCarthy Memorial Traditional Irish

 E-mail: info@finugeweekend.com www.finugeweekend.com

-Also this year for the Mick McCarthy Storytelling Competition.....
+We are also keeping this year for the Mick McCarthy Storytelling Competition.....

-we will be adding a new category for the younger age groups
+the category for the younger age groups

 anyone under 18 years of age